 When you add these Halloween mini erasers into your life, you also add many ideas to follow.
 You can freeze the skeletons, pumpkins, and bats and save them too!

 I created a simple pumpkin patch for this morning’s at-home Halloween activity.
-My preschooler’s job was to grab the pumpkins out of the field and collect them in the bucket.
+My preschooler grabbed the pumpkins out of the field and collected them in the bucket.
 If your child prefers to use their hands, that is okay too!
 Both ways help strengthen the small hand muscles.

 How can you use these pumpkin erasers again?

-Make a Halloween eraser graph or freeze them for your next ice sensory bin.
+Make a Halloween eraser graph or freeze it for your next ice sensory bin.

 Fill the Skeleton Heads Sensory Bin